maisiesadler53/Distributed_gol/README.md

 The coursework requires two independent implementations.
 You will be required to submit **both** implementations (assuming both were attempted).
 Every student is required to upload their full work to Blackboard.
 There will be three separate submissions points on Blackboard - one for the report and two for each implementation.

-- For the report, you must submit a single file called `report.pdf`.
+- For the report, you must submit a single file called `report.pdf`. [report submission point](https://www.ole.bris.ac.uk/webapps/assignment/uploadAssignment?content_id=_6181182_1&course_id=_247718_1&group_id=&mode=view)
 - For the parallel implementation, you must submit a single zip file called `parallel.zip`.
-It must contain all the code required to compile and run the program.
+It must contain all the code required to compile and run the program. [parallel submission point](https://www.ole.bris.ac.uk/webapps/assignment/uploadAssignment?content_id=_6278508_1&course_id=_247718_1&group_id=&mode=view)
 - For the distributed implementation, you must submit a single zip file called `distributed.zip`.
-It must contain all the code required to compile and run the program.
+It must contain all the code required to compile and run the program. [distributed submission point](https://www.ole.bris.ac.uk/webapps/assignment/uploadAssignment?content_id=_6278511_1&course_id=_247718_1&group_id=&mode=view)
+- If you have multiple versions, only submit the ones you wish us to check for correctness (one zip for parallel and one for distributed).
+Other versions may be shared via OneDrive with Sion and Matt.

 Submitting different filenames or file formats (e.g. `.docx`, `.tex`, `.7z` or `.rar`) will result in a mark penalty.